- Search The Registry

 This was a United States Supreme Court case in which the Court ruled 6–2 that the defendants' mob-dominated trials deprived them of due process guaranteed by the Due Process Clause of the Fourteenth Amendment.

 Moore v.
 Dempsey was the first case to come before the court in the 20th century related to the treatment of Blacks in the criminal justice systems of the Jim Crow South, where they lived in a segregated society that had disenfranchised them.
 The case resulted from the prosecution of twelve men for the death of a white man associated with the Elaine Race Riot in Phillips County, Arkansas.
 A white railroad security employee died on September 30, 1919, after shots were exchanged outside a church where a black tenant farmers union was meeting.

 With rumors of Black insurrection, Governor Charles Hillman Brough led the deployment of federal troops into the rural county, arresting hundreds of Blacks.
 Other Blacks were allowed to be in public only with military passes.
-In the week after the shooting, roving bands of whites and federal troops killed upwards of 200 Blacks.
-In the aftermath, a grand jury made up of local landlords and merchants decided who would be indicted.
-Those Blacks willing to testify against others and who agreed to work on whatever terms their landlords set for them were let go; those who had been labeled ringleaders or who were judged unreliable were indicted.
+The week after the shooting, roving bands of whites and federal troops killed upwards of 200 Blacks.
+In the aftermath, a grand jury of local landlords and merchants decided who would be indicted.
+Those Blacks willing to testify against others and who agreed to work on whatever terms their landlords set for them were let go; those who had been labeled ringleaders or were judged unreliable were indicted.

 According to the affidavits later supplied by the defendants, many of the prisoners had been beaten, whipped, or tortured by electric shocks to extract testimony or confessions and threatened with death if they later recanted their testimony.
 Indictments were brought against 122 defendants, including 73 for murder.
 On November 2, 1919, the Phillips County authorities began trying the defendants on charges of murder.